CatalaLang/catala-explain/README.md

 # catala-explain

-A module of explicability from the trace of a catala program
+A module for explicability from the trace of a catala program